Archive for the ‘Roger’s Articles’ category

 Notes and image as following by Mario Motta:

 Canopus near its peak which is 11º, here at about 10º above the horizon in Naples, Florida.
-The neighbor had all their lights on for some reason.

 I received this note from Richard Shuford, this morning: March 2nd 2023